 Finally they found a narrow space between upright sections of stone.
-They were wet with rain, and the way inside was a tight squeeze that extended for nearly ten feet.
-The interior was shadowy, and water dripped and ran down the walls, the trickling sound of moisture from further above echoed distantly against the faint churn of the surf at the cliff base.
+They were wet with rain, and the way inside was a tight squeeze that extended nearly ten feet.
+Water dripped down the walls of the shadowy interior, the trickling sound of moisture from above echoed distantly against the faint churn of surf at the cliff base.
 Abby’s lightstone cast a glow that glistened off the damp surfaces.
 Gloriana followed behind, then Kara.

 Mindful of the recent battle with the shadows in Thistletop Stronghold, Gloriana took a moment to ask the spirits to reveal the presence of any undead, but no response came.

-They began to pick their way across toward the stairs, uncertain what progress they might make, unclear on what exactly they had been tasked with eliminating, until a moment later a shape emerged from behind a block of stone and attacked Abby.
+They began to pick their way toward the stairs, unclear on what exactly they had been tasked with eliminating, until a moment later a shape emerged from behind a block of stone and attacked Abby.